 However, we discourage holdings changes that only change the NUC symbol.
 For further information please refer to the ILRS policy.

 How do I use the Global Holdings Update Service?

-- Firstly, contact the Libraries Australia Helpdesk to initiate a discussion and give us an idea of what you are hoping to achieve.
+- Firstly, complete the Request a data refresh form to initiate a discussion and give us an idea of what you are hoping to achieve.
 This will help us to determine the scale and scope of the work and determine the best strategy to keep your library’s holdings fresh on the ANBD.
 We can then discuss the details and scheduling of the global changes you require.

 - If you are either updating or deleting some of your holdings, you need to send us a file of the affected records with their ANBD numbers.
 The ANBD numbers are used to identify records to be changed or deleted.
 If you do not have ANBD numbers, you may be able to use your local system numbers or ISBN numbers instead to identify the affected records that have been loaded to the ANBD.
 (However, ISBN numbers are not ideal, because the same ISBN can be applied to different works, or, more than one ISBN can be attached to a record, e.g. some multi volume works and sets will have different ISBNs in one record).
 Alternatively, you may be able to use a string of text that uniquely identifies all of the affected records.